ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR011-defining-a-request-pipeline.md

 In F#, going for a more explicit approach seems more idiomatic, i.e., instead of a pipeline, duplicate these functions across `runAsync` functions.
-The duplication makes it more obvious to readers what's going on.
+The duplication (a few lines of code only) would make it more explicit to readers what's going on.

 As an example, `CreateStoryCommand` becomes: